 The Sustainability Café is designed to develop and strengthen the network of people who are involved in sustainability research and/or advocacy and to build the social capital needed to address the most pressing issues of the 21st century.
 Faculty, staff, students and community members are encouraged to participate in these discussions in order to benefit from the rich, diverse knowledge base present in Clemson's community and to offer an opportunity for direct communication with members of the President's Commission on Sustainability.

-Civil Engineering, CES, Environmental Engineering and Earth Sciences, Sustainability Education, Centers and Institutes, Department of Planning, Preservation and Landscape Architecture, CAAH, College of Agriculture, Forestry and Life Sciences (College-wide events), CAFLS, College of Architecture, Arts and Humanities (College-wide events), Planning, Design and the Built Environment, Faculty-Staff, Department of Landscape Architecture, Healthy Campus, Division of Student Affairs, President's Commission on Sustainability
+Civil Engineering, CES, Environmental Engineering and Earth Sciences, Sustainability Education, Centers and Institutes, Department of Planning, Development and Preservation, CAAH, College of Agriculture, Forestry and Life Sciences (College-wide events), CAFLS, College of Architecture, Arts and Humanities (College-wide events), Planning, Design and the Built Environment, Faculty-Staff, Department of Landscape Architecture, Healthy Campus, Student Affairs, President's Commission on Sustainability

 No recent activity